The following School Policies are in place please click on the heading below to bring you to the policy you wish to read:

 Admission and Enrolment Policy

-The Board of Management of Cloonakilla National School hereby sets out its Admission and Enrolment Policy in accordance with the provisions of the Education Act 1998.
+The Board of Management of Cloonakilla National School hereby sets out its Admission and Enrolment Policy in accordance with the provisions of the Education Act 1998, the Education Welfare Act 2000 and the Education for Persons with Special Educational Needs Act 2004.
 The Chairperson of the B.O.M. or the Principal will be happy to clarify any matters arising from this policy.
 Decisions in relation to applications for enrolment are made by the B.O.M.

 General School Information